Qresp | Curator tool accesses the folder that contains your research data and collects information about:

 - Server Name: Enter the name of the remote server where the paper content is organized and stored. e.g. midway.rcc.uchicago.edu

 - Username: Enter the username used to establish a SSH connection to the remote server.

 - Password: Enter the password associated to the username.

 - Is 2FA: Indicate whether or not the host is 2FA enabled.

 This step allows the user to navigate the server data tree and to select the folder with the paper content.

-- Path to paper content: Enter the path locating the paper content.
-If you do not know the full path, the data tree below helps you locate the paper content, and when you click on a folder the path field is automatically updated.
+- Path to paper content: Enter the path to where the paper content is located.
+If you do not know the full path, the data tree below helps you locate the paper content, and by clicking on a folder, the path field is automatically updated.
 If your paper path is not under your home directory, type the root of the path tree and click the Search button.

 - Http: It is required only by Qresp Exploration.
 If an HTTP service is running on the server, a URL may be associated to the paper content.
 This URL is only required by Qresp | Exploration to view images & download files using a web browser.

 - Git: It is not required but recommended for version control.If a Git service is running on the server, the user may version control the paper content.

 - Globus: It is not required but recommended for download of large files.
 The Globus (add link to globus) service allows to download the paper content using gridFTP.